Health Care Provider Toolkit

 - In which languages is KBI available?

-KBI is currently available in English only.
-A French version of the site is in progress and is anticipated to be piloted in 2019.
+KBI is currently available in English.
+A French version of the site will launch in the fall of 2019.

 - Why is KBI important to public health programs in Canada?